 Next-generation Naim Nait pair

 Naim's Nait 5si amplifier and Nait CD5si CD player were reliable What Hi-Fi?
-Award winners before they were ousted by newer competition a few years back.
-So it's about time the sub-£1000 battle was reinstated by their successors, especially as the pricier options in the Nait range were advanced last year, with both the Nait XS 3 and Supernait 3 receiving best-in-class What Hi-Fi?
+Award winners before they were ousted by newer competition some years back.
+So it's about time the battle around the £1000 price point was reinstated by some all-new SI Series successors, especially as the pricier options in the Nait range were advanced in mid-2019, with both the Nait XS 3 and Supernait 3 receiving best-in-class What Hi-Fi?
 Awards that year.
 (The Nair XS 3 hasn't lost its crown yet either.)

 AirPods Pro 2